 In a patriarchal culture such as Pakistan, religion and religious interpretations have been merged with a deep-rooted patriarchal culture, trends, and mindsets, making it difficult to differentiate where religion ends and culture begins.
 With the 'stamp' of Islam, it becomes exceedingly difficult to challenge 'religious laws' without the backlash of the religious right lobby.
-Legal Aid Society (LAS) is working on other hand, of family or personal status law, which is mainly built upon Sharia, Islamic religious-based law.
-However, it is important to note reform of the interpretation of MFL and law based on core principles of Islam, understood within the context of the modern-day current world, and human rights, which are believed to be intrinsic and synonymous with Islamic principles: Islam and the international human rights framework are both based on principles of justice ('adl), equality (musawah), equity (insaf), human dignity (karamah), love and compassion (mawaddah wa rahmah).
+Legal Aid Society (LAS) is working on world, and human rights, which are believed to be intrinsic and synonymous with Islamic principles: Islam and the international human rights framework are both based on principles of justice ('adl), equality (musawah), equity (insaf), human dignity (karamah), love and compassion (mawaddah wa rahmah).
 This approach is based on the Musawah Framework for Action1.

-It believes that our family lawsas well as practices that have not been codified into law-must evolve to reflect the Islamic values of equality and justice, reinforce universal human rights standards, and address the lived realities of families in the twentyfirst century.
+It believes that our family laws-as well as practices that have not been codified into law-must evolve to reflect the Islamic values of equality and justice, reinforce universal human rights standards, and address the lived realities of families in the twenty-first century.